MyOutDeskLLC/SalesforceDuplicateFileScanner/README.md

 Id batchJobId = Database.executeBatch(new FileScanner(2019, 'myemail@mydomain.com'), 500);
 // After this is done, run the cleanup operation
 Id batchJobId = Database.executeBatch(new FileScannerCleanup(10, 'myemail@mydomain.com'), 500);
+// After cleanup results, we can run the marker to locate the first instance of a given file that was discovered Id batchJobId = Database.executeBatch(new FileScannerMarker('myemail@mydomain.com'), 10);
+// If this fails or is interrupted by governor limits being hit, queue a rollback operation here to mark them again for processing
+Id batchJobId = Database.executeBatch(new FileScannerMarkerRollback('myemail@mydomain.com'), 10);
+// After marking, we can process the files marked for deletion DO NOT DO THIS WITHOUT BACKING UP FILES Id batchJobId = Database.executeBatch(new FileScannerDestroyer('myemail@mydomain.com'), 500);
 ```

 ## How It Works